davidgarland/types/src/compositional_type_checking/README.md

 - Keeping the write-up and the source code given 1:1.
 - Strike a balance between being proper and having concise code by using MTL transformers.
-- Keep as much of the program as possible still in the explanation, bar alpha-conversion, as I hope we can all agree that's pretty boring.
+- Keep as much of the program as possible still in the explanation, bar things like alpha-conversion, as I hope we can all agree that's pretty boring.

 But there are also a couple downsides to my approach, which should be noted: